The Dunlap Brand

 The overall length is 7.0 inches, and the finish is chrome plating with polished faces.

-The KTC Standard Forged Markings identify this wrench as production by KTC for the Sears "BF" contract.
+The second-generation KTC Standard Forged Markings identify this wrench as production by KTC for the Sears "BF" contract.
+Note that "BF" and "Japan" are joined on the right side, and the back panel repeats the fractional size.

 These wrenches closely resemble the Dunlap "LC" 5/8 Combination Wrench shown in an earlier figure, strongly suggesting that the Sears "BF" wrenches were made as intentional copies.

-Fig. 101 shows a Sears 11/16 combination wrench with depressed panels, marked with "Sears" and the fractional size forged into the front panel, with "Drop Forged" and "BF Japan" plus the fractional size forged into the back side.
+Fig. 107 shows a somewhat later Sears 11/16 combination wrench with depressed panels, marked with "Sears" and the fractional size forged into the front panel, with "Drop Forged" and "BF Japan" plus the fractional size forged into the back side.

-The overall length is 7.8 inches, and the finish is chrome plating.
+The overall length is 7.8 inches, and the finish is chrome plating with polished faces.

 The overall length is 9.4 inches, and the finish is chrome plating, with losses due to wear and rust.